 HOW TO MAKE BABA GANOUSH FROM SCRATCH (KEY TIPS)

 - Use a large eggplant.
-This recipe for Baba Ganoush can almost be considered a small batch version as it only uses one eggplant.
+You can almost consider this recipe for baba ganoush a small batch version as it only uses one eggplant.
 However, you want that one eggplant to be fairly large in order to ensure the flavours are well balanced and that the eggplant provides a good yield.

 - Allow the eggplant to cool to the touch after roasting before handling.
-It will get super hot so let it cool down before attempting to remove the peel.
+It gets super hot, so let it cool down before removing the peel.
 Once it’s cool, the peel should easily slip right off.

 - Allow the sliced cooked eggplant flesh to sit in a colander for at least 20 minutes to drain the excess water/moisture.
 This step is super important to avoid a watery or runny dip.
 EXTRA TIP: After the 20 minutes is up, gently push the eggplant down into the colander with a fork to push out any remaining water.